samiBendou/MathToolKitCPP/README.md

 ## General overivew

 MathToolKit is a C++ maths framework.

-It introduces common mathematical abstractions such as matrix, vector, fields...
+It introduces common mathematical abstractions such as matrix, vector, numerical fields, ODE...

-It's designed to save time solving commons mathematical problems for engineering.
+Designed to save time solving commons mathematical problems for engineering.
+It provides a mixed style API that gives you flexibility.
+The library uses both STL standardization and low level C++ to provide fast and efficient computing.
+It's designed very lightweight in order to be embedded on microelectronic devices.
+It's template based implementation to provide support for custom scalar types (pixel matrix, AES matrix...).

 Featuring :

-- High level syntax and operators

-- Large range of operations
+- Large range of abstractions from algebra to geometry

-- Lightweight code

-- Complete integration of STL

-- Template based implementation

-- Unit tested with googletest
+- High level syntax (numpy like...)

+- Cascade calls (matrix.shift().fill(), ...)

 ### Introduction

 MathToolKit contains multiples libraries providing API that ease N-dimensional scientific calculation and simulation.
-It's though for produce efficient numeric calculation with an intuitive syntax.
 It can be used in various domains such as cryptography, theoretical physics, finance...
+It's though to produce efficient numeric calculation with an intuitive numpy like syntax.

 The documentation of the framework is currently contained in header files.

 ### Compatibility

-- Written in C++11
+- Written using C++11

-- Using CMake 3.12
+- Using CMake 3.9.2

+- Tested on local with : clang Apple LLVM version 9.1.0 (clang-902.0.39.2)

+- Tested on travis with : clang 5.0.0

 ## NAlgebra

-Linear algebra library providing vectors and matrix template classes.
+Linear algebra library providing vectors and matrix objects.

 #### Overview